-A VMM can configure trace packet generation while in non-root operation for guests executing normally.
-This is accomplished by utilizing the MSR load lists across VM exit and VM entry to confine trace packet generation to stay within the guest environment.
+A VMM can configure trace-packet generation while in VMX non-root operation for guests executing normally.
+This is accomplished by utilizing the VMX MSR-load areas on VM exits and VM entries to limit trace-packet generation to the guest environment.

-For this usage, the VM-entry MSR load list is programmed to turn on trace packet generation.
-The VM-exit MSR load list is used to clear TraceEn=0 to disable trace packet generation in the host.
-Further, if it is preferred that the guest packet stream contain no indication that execution was in VMX non-root operation, the VMM should set the VMCS controls described in Table 35-46.
+For this usage, the VM-entry MSR load area is programmed to enable trace packet generation; the VM-exit MSR load area is used to clear IA32_RTIT_CTL.
+TraceEn so as to disable trace-packet generation in the host.
+Further, if it is preferred that the guest packet stream contain no indication that execution was in VMX non-root operation, the VMM should set to 1 all the VMX controls enumerated in Table 35-46.